 Yes, you can apply up to 7 Earth Expeditions credits toward a Master of Arts in Biology (MA) or a Master of Arts in Teaching in the Biological Sciences (MAT) at Miami University.
 For more information, visit our Master's Programs web page.

 It depends.
 Each state has different requirements for certification.
 Please check with your state's Department of Education or your local university's College of Education or similar department to find out the details for your area.

-Please see each individual course webpage for specific dates -- Amazon, Australia, Baja, Belize, Borneo, Costa Rica, Galápagos, Guyana, Hawai'i, India, Kenya, Mongolia, Namibia, Paraguay, and Thailand.
+Please see each individual course webpage for specific dates -- Amazon, Australia, Baja, Belize, Brazil, Borneo, Costa Rica, Galápagos, Guyana, Hawai'i, India, Kenya, Mongolia, Namibia, Paraguay, and Thailand.
 All Earth Expeditions students will also be part of their course's Web-Based Learning Community from April to early December.

 Airfare costs change frequently.
 To estimate fares to any of our locations, interested applicants may wish to visit an online fare finder (such as Travelocity, Expedia, or Orbitz), or call a travel agent.
 Bear in mind that airlines have seasonal fluctuations in fares and many factors may influence your final airfare pricing.
 Earth Expeditions allows you the option of flying on your own, and not as a group, to assist you in saving on airfare costs.
 Following acceptance, you will receive details on your instructors' flights should you be interested in finding a similar airline itinerary.